- Play all day for a flat fee.

 Cherokee Indian Reservation in Cherokee, North Carolina, where Cherokee Indians have lived for centuries, is located on the border of the Great Smoky Mountains National Park.
 The 56,000 acre Reservation is still linked to ancient customs, culture, history, and traditions.
 Witnessthe history of the Cherokee at the outdoor drama, “Unto These Hills,” the Museum of the Cherokee Indian and the Oconaluftee Indian Village.

-Flume Mining on the banks of the Rocky Broad River.
-Open 7 days per week!
+Flume Mining on the banks of the Rocky Broad River in historic Chimney Rock Village.
+Two locations to choose from, both located on Main Street in Chimney Rock.
+Open year-round, 7 days per week.

 Open through October